Neil Gaiman

-Personal life

 Early life and education

 Neil Richard Gaiman was born on 10 November 1960 in Portchester, Hampshire.
 Gaiman's family is of Polish-Jewish and other Ashkenazi origins.
 His great-grandfather emigrated to England from Antwerp before 1914 and his grandfather settled in Portsmouth and established a chain of grocery stores, changing the family name from Chaiman to Gaiman.
 His father, David Bernard Gaiman, worked in the same chain of stores; his mother, Sheila Gaiman (née Goldman), was a pharmacist.
 Neil has two younger sisters, Claire and Lizzy.

 The Gaimans moved in 1965 to the West Sussex town of East Grinstead, where his parents studied Dianetics at the Scientology centre in the town; one of Gaiman's sisters works for the Church of Scientology in Los Angeles.
 His other sister, Lizzy Calcioli, has said, "Most of our social activities were involved with Scientology or our Jewish family.
 It would get very confusing when people would ask my religion as a kid.
 I'd say, 'I'm a Jewish Scientologist.
 Gaiman says that he is not a Scientologist, and that like Judaism, Scientology is his family's religion.
 About his personal views, Gaiman has stated, "I think we can say that God exists in the DC Universe.
 I would not stand up and beat the drum for the existence of God in this universe.
 I don't know, I think there's probably a 50/50 chance.
 It doesn't really matter to me."